 The target audience for attendance at the Performance Measurements meeting includes community leaders, emergency shelters, transitional housing (TH), permanent supportive housing (PSH), and rapid rehousing (RRH) programs serving the target populations of people who have or are experience homeless and may be Veterans, youth, family or victims of domestic violence, and those who may have a severe mental illness or substance abuse disorder.
 Staff from DHHS, MaineHousing, CAPs, and General Assistance programs are an additional target audience.
 To the maximum extent possible, representatives should be people who are data-conversant and have the ability to speak for their organization in setting PM and numerical targets.

-HMIS data will be the primary source of information used to monitor aggregate project performance on the agreed upon measures; these and any new HUD performance measures will be reviewed at the annual PM Meeting.
+HMIS data will be the primary source of information used to monitor aggregate project performance on the agreed upon measures (additional data may be supplemented sources for specific populations or regions); these and any new HUD performance measures will be reviewed at the annual PM Meeting.
 Aggregate project performance will be used as a basis for any revisions to the performance measure targets in the upcoming year(s).
 Detailed project-level performance may be provided at the meeting to help explain results and troubleshoot data quality issues.

-The HMIS Advisory will provide the reports by program type for each performance measure that reflect the coverage rate by type of program and data quality.
+The HMIS Advisory Council/ Data Committee will provide the COC Board reports by program type for each performance measure that reflect the coverage rate by type of program and data quality.

 Annual Project Monitoring and Evaluation Process